Akhtarsher/Card-generator/README.md

 # Card-generator
-This is the program to generate student card
+This is the program to generate Student Card. click on the link https://akhtarsher.github.io/Card-generator/